When To Use Ice or Heat?

 Tips for Ice and Heat

-- Do not let raw ice or a plastic bag with ice directly contact the skin – enclose in a cloth or pillowcase
+- Do not let raw ice or a plastic bag with ice directly contact the skin – enclose in a cloth or pillowcase.

-- Check your skin after any cold or heat application
+- Check your skin after any cold or heat application.

-- The skin will normally turn a pinkish color with heat or cold
+- The skin will normally turn a pinkish color with heat or cold.

-- Heat applications should be comfortably warm
+- Heat applications should be comfortably warm.

 - With cold in acute situations employ the R-I-C-E principle:

-- Rest– remove yourself from the injurious situation and rest
+- Rest– remove yourself from the injurious situation and rest.

-- Ice– use the appropriate cold application method
+- Ice– use the appropriate cold application method.

-- Compression– use a compression wrap (“Ace” wrap) under the cold pack
+- Compression– use a compression wrap (“Ace” wrap) under the cold pack.

 - Elevation– elevate the part above the heart for the duration of the cold application.

-JOI Physicians continue to offer online new patient appointments.
+JOI is Northeast Florida’s most respected orthopedic practice.
+Our physicians continue to offer online new patient appointments.
 This is another option to make it more convenient to make new patient appointments with less phone hold times.
 Follow the link below to select your JOI MD and schedule online.

 You can still call 904-JOI-2000 to make new patient JOI Physician Appointments if that is your preference.